 Currier believes this is what makes Uber vulnerable.

 – I do think we're going to see new, interesting companies taking on Uber in 2018 and 2019.
 Perhaps something blockchain-based.
 There's room for innovation in this area.

 The network effect can also turn against a marketplace by becoming a so-called reverse network effect.
 Etsy has experienced some signs of this: as it has become more popular, it has seen an influx of copycat sellers that offer cheaper, lower-quality products.
 This has led some of the original independent creators to abandon the platform.
 Meanwhile, Airbnb has seen a growing amount of its listings coming from professionals, which has led to complaints about the platform losing its original community feeling.

 – This can also be a sign of the market maturing.
 I wouldn't be worried if I were Airbnb.
 It's natural to move towards more professional providers as you grow.
 But I do think this is an issue for Etsy.
 They really need to find ways to break down their users into smaller groups, understand the different motivations and mindsets of the people in each of these groups, and constantly find ways to offer value for each of these groups.

-As we’ve discussed earlier, one of the biggest trends in marketplaces is a shift towards creating packaged workflows for booking services online.
-However, as we noted in the article, there are certain industries where such a packaged workflow might never be a good fit.
-If you’re dealing with legal services, business consulting, software development, or home renovation, it’s not possible to close a deal without first negotiating the price case by case.
+One of the biggest trends in marketplaces is a shift towards creating packaged workflows for booking services online.
+However, there are certain industries where such a packaged workflow might never be a good fit.
+If you're dealing with legal services, business consulting, software development, or home renovation, it's not possible to close a deal without first negotiating the price case by case.
 Moreover, collaboration between several providers is often needed with such services.